SHEEP 201

 Source: Livestock Bedding Alternatives, Ontario Ministry of Agriculture, 1997.

 Some producers keep their sheep outside year-round.
 It is more natural.
 Sheep kept outside benefit from better ventilation and more exercise.
 Their fleeces stay cleaner.
 Winter grazing can result in considerable feed savings.
-Tall fescue is best forage for stockpiled grazing.
+In many parts of the US, tall fescue is the best forage for stockpiled grazing during the winter.

 Sheep can graze through approximately 12 inches of snow.
 If the snow is not hard or crusted, the sheep can usually eat enough snow to meet their water requirements; otherwise they need to be watered at least once per day.
 Lactating ewes should have access to water at all times.